dodevops/terraform-provider-ldap/docs/data-sources/object.md

 ### Read-Only

-- `attributes` (Map of List of String) The definition of an attribute, the name defines the type of the attribetu
+- `attributes` (Map of List of String) The definition of an attribute, the name defines the type of the attribute
 - `id` (String) Datasource identifier
 - `object_classes` (List of String) A list of classes this object implements